awsdocs/aws-freertos-docs/doc_source/getting_started_xilinx.md

 To run the Amazon FreeRTOS demo project, you can boot your MicroZed board from a MicroSD card or from QSPI flash\.

-As you set up your MicroZed board for running the Amazon FreeRTOS demo project, refer to the diagram in [Setting Up the MicroZed Hardware](#xilinx-setup-hardware)\.
+As you set up your MicroZed board for running the Amazon FreeRTOS demo project, refer to the diagram in [Set Up the MicroZed Hardware](#xilinx-setup-hardware)\.
 Make sure that you have connected your MicroZed board to your computer\.

 #### Boot the Amazon FreeRTOS Project from a MicroSD Card<a name="xilinx-build-boot-sd"></a>